MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 In this method, a lower filter driver to the USB device driver will be installed as part of driver update process.
 This filter driver will perform the firmware update.

-The driver update package on Windows Update server will contain:
+The driver update package on the Windows Update server will contain:

 - A firmware update WDF lower filter driver

 - An extension INF to install the firmware update WDF lower filter driver

-    - The "firmware.bin" file.
+- The "firmware.bin" file

 ![Firmware update UMDF lower filter driver method](images/fw-update-umdf-lower-filter-driver-method.png)